 At initial recognition, the Credit Union measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at FVTPL, transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability, such as fees and commissions.
-Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss are expensed in net income.
+Transaction costs of financial assets and financial liabilities carried at FVTPL are expensed in net income.
 Immediately after initial recognition, an ECL allowance is recognized for financial assets measured at amortized cost and investments in debt instruments measured at FVOCI, which results in an accounting loss being recognized in net income when an asset is newly originated.